 One of the main attractions is the old town, which is perched on a rocky cliff overlooking the sea.
 Here, you can wander the narrow streets and admire the traditional whitewashed houses and balconies adorned with flowers.
 You can also visit the historic churches and buildings, such as the Chiesa di San Vito and the Palazzo dell’Archivio.

 Another must-see attraction is the stunning beach at Lama Monachile.
 This small, rocky cove is surrounded by high cliffs and crystal-clear water, making it a perfect spot for swimming and sunbathing.
-There are also several other beaches in the area, including Cala Paura and Porto Cavallo, which are both within walking distance of the town centre.

 The beaches here are one of the most popular day trips from Bari – be aware they can get crowded during peak season.